 Patents and proprietary programs.
 Our commitment to innovation is a core tenet.
 We have filed three pending patents in the fields of cannabis processing technology, cannabis grinding technology, cannabis formulations and treatment methods.
 We have exclusive rights to at least 20 issued or pending patents, several of which allow for a process aimed at significantly shortening the drying and curing periods.
 These patents are owned by EnWave Corporation, or EnWave; as licensee, we hold the exclusive, sublicensable right to use the technology embodied by these patents to manufacture cannabis products within Canada and Portugal, provided that certain royalty requirements are met, as well as the nonexclusive right to market and sell such products worldwide.
 Of the EnWave patents directed to significantly shortening the cannabis drying and curing periods, the earliest expiration date is June 3, 2019.
 The other patents directed to either drying or dehydrating biological materials expire from approximately January 2027 to December 2032.
-We do not expect the expiration of one EnWave patent in 2019 to have a material effect on our current or future financial position nor to impact our future operations.

 To retain exclusivity, we will also pay EnWave a minimum annual royalty rate during the term of the agreement.
 The minimum annual royalty is based on the amount of full microwave rated power of any EnWave equipment delivered to us.
-Under the terms of the license agreement, the royalty rate payable to EnWave is less than one percent.